rootslab/train/Readme.md

 /*
  * Concat an Array to the queue.
+ * It returns the current Train instance.
  *
- * NOTE: the first argument could be also a generic Object.
+ * NOTE: first argument could also be a generic Object.
- * It returns the current Train instance.
  */
 Train#concat( [ Array array ] ) : Train